hashkat/hashkat/docs/quickstart.md

 `python`

-In Python, use [Networkx](https://networkx.github.io/) to create a graph of your network:
+In Python, use [Networkx](https://networkx.github.io/) to create a plot of your network:

 ```python
 import matplotlib.pyplot as plt`